 Representatives from ICE visit our school every Tuesday to lead an act of worship.
 The children thoroughly enjoy this experience and are always very active and engaged in the varied presentations that are given.
 Prayer Spaces in Schools: Twice during the year 2016-17 the school took part in the ‘Prayer Space in schools’ initiative run by ICE.
 This enabled all of our children to explore faith and spirituality from a Christian perspective.
 Activities focused on allowing the children to interact with questions of meaning; and developing a sense of awe and wonder.
 Feedback from the children was very positive.

 Collective Worship:Our school is distinctive in character as a Church of England Primary School.
 Collective Worship emphasises the Christian way of life.
-A daily act of worship is led by the Headteacher, Head of Teaching and Learning, teachers, our vicar and visitors, such as the ICE team.
+A daily act of worship is led by the Head of School, Head of Teaching and Learning, teachers, our vicar and visitors, such as the ICE team.
 A daily prayer or reflection and teaching from the Bible is included in this time.

 The ICE Team follow the Social and Emotional Aspects of Learning structure in their worship –

 School staff follow the structure of assemblies from the ‘Roots and Fruits’ publication.

 Our Christian Values RESPECT, COMPASSION, TRUTHFULNESS, FORGIVENESS and FRIENDSHIP and our Christian Vision ‘ASPIRE, BELIEVE AND FLOURISH WITHIN OUR NURTURING COMMUNITY are embedded into our school policies and practise.

 Our focus within our worship allows us to explore our feelings, how they affect us and impact on our relationships with one another.
 We are taught as Christians to trust in God.
 When we feel unhappy or worried we can share this with Him, when we are happy and joyful we can thank God and share our feelings with Him.